As most of you probably know by now, my daughter Bethany is prone to having meltdowns.

 1) Even if you are not sure if your child will understand, before venturing out in public let them know what will and will not be permitted.
 I have found that it’s always a good idea to remind Bethany of what behavior will be expected of her, what activity she can expect to happen and what she will and will not be allowed to do or buy.
-Perhaps writing or in our case drawing a social story about the outing and going over it with your child would be a good idea.
-(More social story resources can be found here).
+Perhaps writing or in our case drawing a social story about the outing and going over it with your child would be a good idea, too.

 A social story is an individualized story tailored to your child’s specific needs that describes a given social situation: what will happen, what behavior is expected of your child, and strategies your child can use to be successful in that particular social situation.

 3) If your child starts to meltdown try not freak out yourself!
 (I know, I know- easier said than done.
 Just do your best.
 That’s all you can really do).
 Try to give the impression that you are calm and in control.
-Remain as unemotional as you can.
-Don’t let your child know that your are scared even if your are quaking in your boots.
-I know from personal experience that if I flip out and yell it will just make the situation much worse and will attract even more unwanted attention.
+Remain as unemotional as possible.
+Don’t let your child know that your are scared even if you are quaking in your boots.
+I know from personal experience that if I flip out and yell, it will just make the situation much worse and will attract even more unwanted attention.

-4) For us the best plan is to leave Bethany alone until she gets over it.
+4) For us, the best plan is to leave Bethany alone until she gets over it.
 What often makes the meltdown worse is myself or my husband attempting to talk her out of it.
 Reasoning with her or telling her that she’s acting like a baby or that she’s acting like a bad girl does not help.
-In fact talking to her at all does not help.
-In some instances we have silently waited out the storm for twenty minutes or more, then most of the time she has calmly gotten up and nice as you please walked to the car with out further incident!
-When waiting it out has not aborted a meltdown or it’s very clear for what ever reason that we need to get out of there fast, we have resorted to asking for or accepting offered help in getting her to our car, where she immediately calms down as soon as the engine is turned on.
+In fact talking to her just makes her meltdowns worse.
+In some instances we have silently waited out the storm for twenty minutes or more.
+Then most of the time she has calmly gotten up and nice as you please, walked to the car without further incident!
+When waiting it out has not aborted a meltdown or it’s very clear for whatever reason that we need to make a quick getaway, we have resorted to asking for or accepting offered help in getting her to our car, where she immediately calms down as soon as the engine is turned on.

 5) As hard as it may be, if your child is having a meltdown because she wants something that she can’t have like marshmallows, don’t let her have it or it will be even harder next time to avoid the same situation. ( I know because I’ve made this mistake more than once!)
 On the other hand, if the wanted item is not going to hurt them and it gets you out of an extreme situation perhaps a compromise could be made.
 You are the best judge of this.
 Obviously if your child is melting down over peanuts but is allergic to them or he wants an item that you can’t afford or want to pay for then a compromise is not an option.
 However, if your child wants a bottle of bubbles and you aren’t letting him have them because you don’t like the mess they make in the house, then perhaps giving in and letting him have them is just the ticket to getting both of you out of the store without going through a major meltdown.